likitha630/likitha630/README.md

 # About Me

-Final-year **B.Tech Information Technology** student passionate about Software Engineering, Full Stack Development, Backend Engineering and AI-driven solutions.
-I enjoy building scalable applications, learning new technologies, and solving real-world problems.
+- 💻 Passionate about Software Development and Technology.
+- 🚀 Quick learner who enjoys exploring new technologies.
+- 🌱 Currently improving my skills in Java, Python, SQL, and Web Development.
+- 🎯 Looking for Software Engineer opportunities. -
+- 🤝 Love building real-world projects and solving problems.
 ### Open To
 - Software Engineer
-- Full Stack Developer
 - Python Developer
-- Backend Developer

 ---